 Shotty comes with an installer, that offers to install the program or extract it and make it a portable application.
 An icon is placed in the system tray upon startup, which contains configuration settings, and links to program features.

 Screenshots are created by pressing Ctrl-Print on the keyboard, or by left-clicking the system tray icon.
-Both can take screenshots of the full screen, or a single window, but not a custom selection.
+Both can take screenshots of the full screen, or a single window, but not custom sizes, scrolling windows or other types of screenshots.

 Shotty takes high quality screenshots by default, this and the default keyboard shortcut can be changed in the program's options.